All that we do at St Joseph’s is shaped by our commitment to our Faith. Our Mission Statement is reflected in our history curriculum:

 Children will develop a solid foundational knowledge of history, taught through a series of topic areas.
 We want our children to speak and think like historians and to develop quick and accurate recall of their knowledge and skills.
 They will acquire the knowledge and cultural capital they need to succeed in life.

-Over time, they will develop a good chronological understanding of how Britain has changed from the earliest times and how it has been influenced by the wider world.
+Over KS1 and into KS2, children develop a good chronological understanding of how Britain has changed from the earliest times and how it has been influenced by the wider world.

-Children learn about significant events in Britain’s history, about key people and about different civilisations
+Children continue to learn about significant events in Britain’s history, about key people and about different civilisations

 Children will develop historical learning skills.
 They will ask relevant questions.